aksommerville/ra3/README.md

 - - - Custom build of SDL, and we'll need to adjust the environment at load:
 - - - - LD_PRELOAD=/home/kiddo/pkg/pico-8/libSDL2-2.0.so.0 SDL_AUDIODRIVER=alsa AUDIODEV=hw:0,0 /home/kiddo/pkg/pico-8/pico8_dyn -run ~/rom/pico8/celeste.p8.png
 - - - - [x] Smarten up ra_process to identify and apply environment declarations in a command.
+- - [ ] Pico-8 is picky about multiple joysticks, it picks player1 and player2 on its own.
+Can we mitigate that somehow?
 - - [ ] Solarus
 - - [ ] Boot time is almost exactly 30 seconds.
 That's acceptable but can we improve it?
 - - [ ] Confirm we don't block for the network on startup.